zion-off/readwithmanalandzion/README.md

 Kind of like Goodreads, but for essays/articles from the web that are not available as books.
 A personal app I made for me and my friend so we can organize the stuff we read  :  )

-This turned out to be a more challenging and fun project that I had anticipated.
+Ask the AI assistant for reading recommendations, or to explain a difficult passage from a text.
 The PDF generation feature is the star of the show: paste a link to a paywalled article, and the app will generate an unlocked PDF of the full article and save it to your shelf.
 (It works for non-paywalled articles too, of course!)

 Pasting the link also autofills relevant metadata (title and author), which allows for quick shelving.
 For this feature, I initially set up my own CORS proxy server with Node.js for handling autofill on the form for adding essays.
 I later realized I could just set up an API route for that the client side component can hit, and the Next.js server would make a request to the target website, which avoidss the CORS issue altogether.